nph005/CALWIC/README.md

 # Getting started
 ## Download ALWIC-tool
 In order to download ALWIC you can click [here](https://github.com/baptistebordet1/ALWIC-tool/archive/refs/heads/main.zip).
 This will download a zip file with all the modules.
-If you are familiar with github you can clone the project with the following link : link_git_clone_here.
+If you are familiar with github you can clone the project with the following link : https://github.com/baptistebordet1/ALWIC-tool.

 ## Install ALWIC-tool
 ### Using annaconda